Product structures in Floer theory for Lagrangian cobordisms: Product structure

 By $3., 4.$ and $5.$, we can describe all the types of unfinished pseudo-holomorphic buildings in the boundary of the compactification of the products \eqref{prodcomp3}, \eqref{prodcomp4} and \eqref{prodcomp5}, that is to say, unfinished buildings in the spaces:

 The corresponding buildings are schematized on Figure \ref{degene_delta_b1}: the first two (from left to right and top to bottom) are in the boundary of the compactification of \eqref{prodcomp3}, the following two are in the boundary of the compactification of \eqref{prodcomp4}, and finally the six others are in the boundary of the compactification of \eqref{prodcomp5}.
-As in the preceding case (see Remark \ref{rem_bord}), several unfinished holomorphic buildings compensate.
+As in the previous case (see Remark \ref{rem_bord}), several unfinished holomorphic buildings are equivalent (so their algebraic contributions are the same).
 Indeed, the second and the sixth one, differing by a trivial strip $\R\times\gamma_{3,1}$ contribute to $b^{(2)}(\delta_{--}\circ f^{(1)}(x_2),f^{(1)}(x_1))$, and the fourth and the fifth, differing also by the same type of trivial strip contribute to $b^{(2)}(f^{(1)}(x_2),\delta_{--}\circ f^{(1)}(x_1))$.
 We obtain this time the relation:

 Combining Relations \eqref{rel-xx1} and \eqref{rel-xx2}, we get Relation \eqref{rel-xx}:

 where the term $b\circ \Delta^{(2)}(f^{(1)}(x_2),f^{(1)}(x_1))$ disappeared because it is at the same time in \eqref{rel-xx1} and \eqref{rel-xx2} so vanishes over $\Z_2$.